-We know each of our seamstresses by name, they earn a living wage and are given support to build a bright future for themselves and their families.
+We know our seamstresses by name, they earn a living wage and are given support to build a brighter future for themselves and their families.
 They are the reason we do what we do.

-While we began as a means for victims of sexual exploitation to engage in safe, dignified employment as they rebuilt their lives, we have since widened our doors to accept employees from varying backgrounds of vulnerability.
+We started as an avenue for victims of sexual exploitation to engage in safe, dignified employment as they rebuilt their lives, and have since widened our doors to accept employees from varying backgrounds of vulnerability.

-With a holistic approach to supporting our staff based on the four pillars of training, opportunity, a living wage, and education, we have proven that a sustainable career path is the key to true social change in not only the lives of our staff but their families and communities.
+We support our staff using the four pillars of training, opportunity, living wages, and education.
+Through this approach we have proven a sustainable career path is the key to lasting social change, both in the lives of our staff and their families and communities.

-Our staff participate in education and personal enrichment programs tailored to support them and their families.
-Current education programs include budgeting, women’s and infant health, computing skills, human trafficking awareness, English, and self defence.
+Staff participate in education and personal enrichment programs to support them and their families.
+Education programs include budgeting, women’s and infant health, computing skills, human trafficking awareness, English, and self defence.

-Beyond the staff at our cut-make-trim and laundry facilities, we endeavour to ensure our entire supply chain is free from slavery and exploitative practises.
-We work with suppliers who meet our stringent criteria for the treatment of people, animals and the environment.
+Beyond the staff at our own facilities, we ensure our entire supply chain is free from slavery and exploitative practises.
+We achieve this working only with suppliers who meet our stringent criteria for the treatment of people, animals and the environment.

-We don’t believe clothing should create poverty or exploit people; we believe it can be a solution to some of the great social evils that exist in the world today.
+We don’t believe clothing should create poverty or exploit.
+To the contrary, we believe it can be a solution to some of the great social problems that exist in the world today.